craigargh/cfg-python/plan.md

 - Upload updated images
 - Review and export slides

-Sunday:
+- Review lesson plans
+- Be more specific with examples in the lesson plans

+Monday:
+- DEADLINE: ALL SLIDES
+- Reply to Ragini about Jupyter login

+This week:
 - Review project guides
 - Exercise and solution guides
 - Links to further materials
 - Homework guides
 - Setup guide

-Monday:
-- DEADLINE: ALL SLIDES
-- Reply to Ragini about Jupyter login
 - How to setup the Jupyter notebooks as slides

-Tuesday:
 - Common issues with Virtual Environments in PyCharm

+Friday:
+- DEADLINE: ALL RESOURCES

 ----